 CREW needs YOU!

-Our dedicated, caring and informative volunteers are essential to the continued success of CREW Land & Water Trust.
-They do everything from trail maintenance and clean-up to leading guided hikes and staffing outreach events.
-Our interns work with our staff and volunteers to provide quality education programs, help with citizen science and help our residents and visitors understand the importance of the watershed.
+Our interns work with our staff and volunteers to provide quality education programs, facilitate citizen science and educate visitors on the importance of the watershed.

 Not sure in what capacity you’d like to volunteer?
-Let us help you.
+Let’ Talk.
 We have many opportunities, and we encourage our volunteers to try everything until they find the perfect fit.

 - Environmental Education